shivanigithub/http-cache-partitioning/README.md

 ## Impact on metrics

-This section goes into the details of metrics for both of the partitioning approaches mentioned above.
+This section goes into the details of metrics for the proposed partitioning approach mentioned above (triple keying with scheme://eTLD+1).
-These metrics are from using origins.
-The results from using scheme://eTLD+1 are still in the initial stages and will be added in a few weeks time.

 ### Network traffic

 *   Fraction of bytes read from the network:
-    *   Control: 65.9%
+    *   Control: 66.2%
-    *   Double keying: 66.4%
-    *   Triple keying: 66.4%
+    *   Triple keying: 67.6%

 ### Page performance

-*   Navigation start to first or largest contentful paint:
+*   Navigation start to first contentful paint
-    *   Regression of 1-2% at the 95th and 99th percentiles.
+    *   No regressions otherwise, +0.5 to +0.75% at the 75th, 95th and 99th percentiles.
+*   Navigation start to largest contentful paint
+    *   No regressions otherwise, +0.95% at the 95th percentile.
-*   Browser jankiness:
+*   Browser jankiness
-    *   No statistically significant change for both partitioning approaches.
+    *   No regression.
-*   Interactive timing delay for input processing:
+*   Interactive timing delay for input processing
-    *   Regression of 3%.
+    *   No regression.
-*   Third party subframes' navigation start to first contentful paint:
+*   Third party subframes' navigation start to first contentful paint
-    *   No statistically significant change for double keying and triple keying shows a regression of 5% at median.
-This regression might change when using scheme:/eTLD+1 and will update here with those results.
+    *   +2.8% at the median
+*   Largest contentful paint for pages with 3rd party fonts
+    *   +1.8% at the median
-*   Blank text shown time (due to unavailable web font):
+*   Blank text shown time (due to unavailable web font)
-    *   Double keying and triple keying show a regression of 4-5% at the median.
+    *   +3.3% at the median.

 ### Cache